Im-Rises/digit_recognizer_ml/README.md

 ## Description

 AI programmed in python to recognize digits.
 The goal is to reach the max score using only Machine Learning.

 **Note**
-> A Deep Learning CNN model could have reach that max score easily.
+> A Deep Learning CNN model could have reach that max score easily, but I wanted to test what might reach the common
+> Machine Learning classifier.

+I try to use a wide variety of models.
+I got the best scores with Stacked model and Voting Classifier composed of SVM, RandomForestClassifier and KnnClassifier.

 ## Quick start